Omental Mesothelioma

 Omental mesothelioma is a rare occurrence, a cancer that arises in the mesothelial cells of the omentum.
 The omentum is a layer of fatty tissue that overlays abdominal organs and plays a role in the immune system.
 While peritoneal mesothelioma often invades the omentum, primary cancer here is extremely rare.

-What is the Omentum?
+What Is the Omentum?

 - Abdominal fluid circulates through the milky spots, which act as filters.